 Dr Budd specialises in International Relations, with interests in international theory, imperialism, and globalisation.
 His last book analysed neo-Gramscian international relations theory.

-Dr Chris Magill is a Senior Lecturer in Criminology in the School of Law and Social Sciences and Course Director for the MSc in Criminology and Social Research Methods.
+Dr Chris Magill is a Senior Lecturer in Criminology and the Course Director for the MSc in Criminology and Social Research Methods in the School of Law and Social Sciences and Course Director for the MSc in Criminology and Social Research Methods.